Rotkibird/my-ns-mcp/PRPs/INITIAL.md

 We want to create a MCP server using this repos template

-The goal of the MCP server is to create a simple version of taskmaster mcp that instead of parsing PRDs we parse PRPs.
+The goal of the MCP server is to provide an interface for LLM models to the Dutch Railways NS API using custom API key auth and rate limiting.

 Additional features: